IonKiwi/KeyVault/README.md

 Create new secrets by POSTing to /secret
 The user creating the secret, by default gets read/write/assign permissions for the secret

+### Secret values
+A secret is only a container for secret values
+Add secret values by POSTing to /secret/data

 ### Grant access to a secret
 With the assign permission, a user can grant access to a secret
 By POSTing to /secret/{secretName}/access, access can be granted to other users